 Please note: while the powder is non-toxic, breathing it in is not recommended for humans or dogs.
 Keep kids and pets out of the treated area until the powder has done its job and has been vacuumed up.
 It’s best to use a shop vac or other filterless vacuum for this, as the powder can clog a traditional vacuum filter and damage the motor.
 It’s recommended to repeat this every week until no fleas are detected.

 This natural powerhouse also can kill fleas!
 Mix 1/4 cup of distilled vinegar with 3/4 cup water in a spray bottle for a homemade flea spray.
 Use the spray on any water safe surfaces you’ve noticed fleas on.
 You can also add vinegar to the wash when cleaning color safe pet beds and linens.

 For natural flea treatment options for your dog, our handy natural flea care article has some great suggestions.

 How to Keep Fleas Away

-Getting rid of fleas can be a daunting task but with all of the options for eradication, everyone can find something that will work for them.
-Keeping pets and homes flea free will allow you and your pet to live a happier, more comfortable, pest free life.
+Getting rid of fleas in your home can be a daunting task, but it can be done.
+With all of the options for eradication, everyone can find something that will work for them.
+Keeping your house flea free will allow you and your dog to live a happier, more comfortable, pest free life.

 The information provided in this article is not a substitute for professional veterinary help.